Search

 We must first note that there is a difference between short, long term, and working memory.
 And it’s important to note the different memory problems that emerge from each.

-While long term and working memory are more complex, short-term memory is simpler, with a two-fold function.
+While long term and working memory and its functioning are complex, short-term memory is simpler, but just as delicate.

 1. An ability to understand sentences, spoken and written.
-It is, at its most basic, tied closely to comprehension.
+It is, at its most basic, tied closely to comprehending the critical information you use to navigate daily life.

 1. The ability to remember small sequences of numbers, such as telephone numbers.